 Research Focus: Landscape ecology of human-elephant conflict in northern Botswana, focusing on connectivity

 B.S.
-2014, Cornell University, Natural and Environmental Sciences
+2014, Cornell University, Science of Natural and Environmental Systems

 Research Focus: Effects of road networks on reptiles and amphibians in insular systems, specifically Taiwan and Australia

 Research Focus: Ecological restoration of the Dunes Sagebrush Lizard (Sceloporus arenicolus) in west Texas

 B.S.
 2008, Western New Mexico University, Forestry & Wildlife

 M.A.T.
 2010, Western New Mexico University, Secondary Education

 Research Focus: Effects of fragmentation on population dynamics of lizards